US tariffs put 30,000 South African jobs at risk, officials say

 President Donald Trump has been highly critical of the country’s Black-led government over a new land law he claims discriminates against white people.

-Negotiations with the U.S. have been complicated and unprecedented, according to South Africa's ministers, who denied rumors that the lack of an ambassador in the U.S affected the result of the talks.
+Negotiations have been complicated and unprecedented, according to South Africa's ministers, who denied reports that the lack of an ambassador in the U.S. affected the result of the talks.
 The Trump administration expelled Ebrahim Rasool, South Africa’s ambassador to Washington, in mid-March, accusing him of being a “race-baiting politician” who hates Trump.

 International Relations Minister Ronald Lamola highlighted that even countries with ambassadors in the U.S. and allies of Washington had been hard hit with tariffs.
 However, Lamola confirmed that the process of appointing a replacement for Rasool was “at an advanced stage”.

 The U.S. accounts for 7.5% of South Africa’s global exports.
 However, several sectors, accounting for 35% of exports to the U.S., remain exempt from the tariffs.
-These include copper, pharmaceuticals, semiconductors, lumber products, certain critical minerals, stainless steel scrap and energy products remain exempted from the tariffs.
+These include copper, pharmaceuticals, semiconductors, lumber products, certain critical minerals, stainless steel scrap and energy products.

 The government has set up an Export Support Desk to aid manufacturers and exporters in South Africa search for alternate markets.